If you want to get your freight broker license in Canada there are few steps you need to take.

-If you are located in Canada and are interested in how to get your freight broker license here are the basic requirements as stated by the National Transportation Brokers Association. www.ntba-brokers.com
+If you interested in getting your freight broker license in Canada, here are the basic requirements as stated by the National Transportation Brokers Association. www.ntba-brokers.com

 The list of provinces below regulate freight brokerage operations: